agenceam/Geojs.io-cookie-based-solution-PHP/README.md

 # Geojs.io cookie based geo content

-Hello, I have developed this little function to retrieve the country of an IP address in order to display specific content based on it.
+Hello, we have developed this little function to retrieve the country of an IP address in order to display specific content based on it.

-I'm using the geojs.io API which currently has no capping limit.
-I opted for a cookie-based solution to limit the amount of calls made to their API.
+We use the geojs.io API which currently has no capping limit.
+We'veI opted for a cookie-based solution to limit the amount of calls made to their API.

-I am a beginner in the development world.
-I appreciate any constructive feedback on this little project, which I hope will help many.

 ## Features